JordanPio/sawaTest1/NOTES.md

 3. What If Error Happens
    If there's a problem getting folders, the function stops and says there is an error.

-4. Understand the Cursor
+4. Understand the Token Logic
-   Next, it uses parsePaginationToken to understand the cursor.
+   the function uses parsePaginationToken to understand the cursor.
 This helps to know where to start showing folders.

 5. Find Start Point
    It then finds where to start showing folders.
 If the cursor has a LastID, it searches for this ID in the folders.